MicrosoftDocs/architecture-center/docs/example-scenario/monitoring/enterprise-monitoring-content.md

 - Consolidated monitoring for different cloud and on-premises workloads.
 - Monitoring for container, Azure SQL, and Azure Virtual Desktop workloads.
-- Expanded monitoring scope, such as connecting Monitor to Azure Sentinel.
+- Expanded monitoring scope, such as connecting Monitor to Microsoft Sentinel.
 - Hybrid and heterogenous cloud monitoring across networks, identity providers, operating systems, and other domains.

 ## Architecture